 But early July was memorable for one of those days of rich coincidence that powers the spark of serendipity.

-Speaking on Marvell and ekphrasis at the Andrew Marvell Centre in Hull saw a reunion with Bristol’s Dr. Stephen Cheeke, who has long remained the inspiration behind my step into research.
+Speaking on Marvell and ekphrasis at the Andrew Marvell Centre in Hull saw a reunion with Bristol’s Dr Stephen Cheeke, who has long remained the inspiration behind my step into research.

 The impact that Stephen had during undergraduate days was no less pronounced seven years later.
 Two days in his company did plenty to offset the many doubts that have clouded the previous two years.
 If that was to be my final conference, it was memorable for all the finest reasons.

-There is also a mention for mid-September, when three rare meetings combined during a special day that paved the road to submission.
+There is also a mention for mid-September, when three rare meetings with friends combined during a special day that paved the road to submission.
 All were commemorated in the Acknowledgements, and, as ever, it is to my complete discredit that the positivity evinced from days like this never seems to generate the momentum that its patrons deserve.

 Many of the people I most admire, including those of that enlightened day, do not live easy or effortless lives.
 They face incredible battles and display extraordinary strength to keep themselves afloat.

 And perhaps, finally, they did enact a change.
 The mortifying episode that instigated ‘One out of Ten’ in October made me realise that it was finally time to make a leap of faith in the right direction rather than the wrong one.